|Support||Help Desk, Chat, Videos, Phone, Knowledge Base & Social Media|

-If you are looking for a good host on a tight budget, you can HostGator’s current promo here.
+If you are looking for a good host on a tight budget, you can grab HostGator’s current promo here.

 Great Customer Service

-That said – given the number of support channels and the extent of HostGator’s knowledge base, both of which I use as a “proxy” for investment in customer support, I give them a good score for overall customer support.
+That said – given the number of support channels and the extent of HostGator’s knowledge base, which I use as a “proxy” for investment in customer support, I give them a good score for overall customer support.

 Transfer Service, Onboarding & QuickInstall

 Additionally, they have a generous money-back guarantee (45 days).
-They also include useful freebies like a free SSL certificate, free domain, and a dedicated IP on their top tier.
+They also include useful freebies like a free SSL certificate, a free domain, and a dedicated IP on their top tier.

 HostGator’s plans offer unmetered everything, except the Hatchling Plan, which offers unlimited everything, but caps the amounts of domain names you can host to just one.